 The SCS system consists of stimulation lead(s) (which deliver(s) electrical stimulation to the spinal cord); an extension wire (which conducts electrical pulses from the power source to the lead); and a power source (which generates electrical pulses).
-One or more epidural electrodes are inserted into the spinal canal over the dorsal aspect of the spinal cord.
+One or more epidural electrodes or paddle lead are inserted into the spinal canal over the dorsal aspect of the spinal cord.
 The locus of the electrode placement - cervical, thoracic or lumbar - is dependent on the location of the patient's pain.
-The electrode is usually placed by a percutaneous technique but, on occasion (usually in a post-surgical patient), surgical placement (laminotomy) is required.
+The electrode is usually placed by a percutaneous or surgical technique which requires laminectomy.

-SCS is a reversible therapy that can be tested for pain relief effectiveness before the patient receives a permanent implant.
+SCS is a reversible therapy that includes testing for pain relief effectiveness before the patient receives a permanent implant.
 The procedure is performed in two stages.
 First, during the trial stage, the electrode is implanted, with a wire located outside of the body.
-The trial usually lasts from three to five days and, if successful in relieving pain, permanent placement of the SCS is performed.
-The procedures are generally safe but, on occasion, local or epidural infection occurs.
+The trial usually lasts from three to ten days and, if successful in relieving pain, permanent placement of the SCS is recommended.
+The procedures are generally safe but, on occasion, local or epidural infection bleeding, allergic reaction, nerve damage and headache can occur.